 News coverage of the election helps focus our attention on many of the problems facing the country and the wide range of issues elected officials need to address.
 Most of the issues debated in an election are those that are most complex and deeply rooted.
 Elected officials often disagree about the best way to address such problems because it usually isn’t clear what policies or proposals would be most effective.

 As we follow current events, learn about domestic and international issues, and enter into conversations about them, take time to pray.
 Of course we should seek opportunities for civil discussion and debate, but we also need to be bringing our concerns and fears directly to God.
-As we pray about issues that seem so overwhelming, we acknowledge our dependence on Almighty God and our ultimate hope in the coming his kingdom.
+As we pray about issues that seem so overwhelming, we acknowledge our dependence on Almighty God and our ultimate hope in the coming

 One final area of petition involves ourselves and our Christian witness in such divisive times.
 Instead of devoting our energy to winning arguments or scoring political points, let’s pray that we can be a witness by living worthy of the gospel.